QUOTES FROM DULOCRACY IN AMERICA:

 "When you talk with our young men and women you will find that with the opportunity for employment they want assurance against the evils of all major economic hazards - assurance that will extend from the cradle to the grave.
 And this great government can and must provide this assurance.
 And if the security of the individual citizen, or the family, should become a subject of national debate, the country knows where I stand."

-This pledge as surety in exchange for cradle to grave protection is called "Welfare Enumeration."
-The condition of such promise of protection throughout life provided no vested rights in the pledgee and the terms of the agreement was left solely to the discretion Congress operating as agents of the trustee in bankruptcy representing the interest and rights of the creditors holding the national debt.
+This pledge of individual surety in exchange for cradle to grave protection is called "Welfare Enumeration."
+The condition of such promise of protection throughout life provided no vested rights in the pledgee and the terms of the agreement was left solely to the discretion of Congress operating as agents of the trustee in bankruptcy representing the interest and rights of the creditors holding the national debt.

 A Must Read for Every American!

 Get the first edition paperback for only $9.95.
 Available at Amazon.com

 LIMITED TIME OFFER - Order two books and get a third book FREE!
 Offer available until December 31, 2014.

 Interested in large volume orders?
 Contact us for a price quote.